srMarquinho/ultimate-dividend-portfolio/README.md

     [**Here is the blank template you need to make a COPY**](https://docs.google.com/spreadsheets/d/1TZixfk57fWBB2Z80-TkbtwgfiLlOSZ8488CddZ8lMv0/copy?usp=sharing) - this will create a copy to yourself on Google Drive!!!

 1. Install and authorize scripts.
 That's necessary to give scripts access to your sheets.
+You will only need to do this once.

     In the top menu click "PORTFOLIO" > "Welcome"